-When first-years become Sophomore/Junior Monroe Scholars, they receive funding for a seven-week research project.
+When first-years become Sophomore/Junior Monroe Scholars, they are guaranteed funding for a seven-week research project.

 The Monroe Scholars Program provides stipends of $1,000 to approximately 50 first-year Scholars.
-The stipend buys us 120 hours (three full weeks) of your time over the summer.
+The stipend funds 120 hours (three full weeks) of time over the summer.
 If your project is selected for a grant, you will

 - Spend a minimum of three full weeks on your research

-- Present your work at the Charles Center-sponsored Undergraduate Research Symposium event in the fall.
+- Present your work during the Charles Center-sponsored Undergraduate Research Month.